SparkPost/pizza-bot/README.md

 ## Next Exercise

 Congratulations!
-Now you are able to find stores near an address usine the `pizzapi` external library!
+Now you are able to find stores near an address usine the `dominos` external library!
 And you learned to use `console.log` to print out responses to learn about an API.
 Next we'll make this even more useful by asking a user for their real address.

 Next exercise: https://github.com/SparkPost/pizza-bot/tree/03-address